Pakan District: Economy

 According to the figures released by Malaysian Ministry of Rural Development in 2019, Pakan district is the poorest district in Malaysia with household income registered at RM 2,760 per month.
 Therefore, Pakan district is under the implementation of socio-economic development programmes of the ministry.
+As of 2019, the employment rate in the district was 96.9%, with 3.4% unemployment, corresponding to 8,800 people employed and 300 people unemployed.

 Town and villages

 Pakan

 Pakan district office administers the Pakan District.

 Nanga Entaih

 Nanga Entaih was connected to tarred road in September 2019.

 Nanga Wak

 There is an earth road connecting Nanga Wak to Ulu Julau.
 As of 2016, there is a lack of water and electricity supply in the area.

 Nanga Kara

 There is a primary school in this area.

 Ulu Entabai

 The place is located at three-hour drive from the town of Pakan.
 Nanga Kemalih public health clinic and SK Ulu Entabai (primary school) are located here.
 A development project consisted of a new clinic, administrative block, and staff quarters opposite SK Ulu Entabai was commenced in 2017.
 The project began construction in 2019 and reached 70% progress by March 2021.